bowman2001/perplexdoc/content/doc/intro/workflow/local-server/index.md

 date: 2022-07-01T21:22:27+02:00
 ```

 The `author` value is optional, the `title` and the `date` are mandatory.
 The `title` is just guessed from the file name — you probably want to change it.
 The `date` contains the moment when we ran the `hugo new` command in a special format.
-You can also change it but need to be very careful.
+You can also change it but need to be very careful, because typos may lead to errors.

 At first, we ignore the following empty `resources` section and its parameters.
 We’ll [catch up later](/doc/intro/workflow/resources) with that.